 California girl K.C.
-Oakley continues to make her presence known on the U.S. Ski Team, and in 2014 she pulled out a top-10 finish despite nagging shin injuries.
-(Kirk Paulsen)
+Oakley continues to make her presence known on the U.S. Freestyle Ski Team, earning her first World Cup win in 2015.

 Olympic champion Hannah Kearney bid farewell to the Champion moguls run, finishing second at the Visa Freestyle International.
 Dylan Walczyk was second in men's moguls.